RESTful-Drupal/restful/docs/api_url.md

 to a Drupal backend.

 Note: If you use basic auth under .htaccess password you might hit a flood exception, as the server is sending the .htaccess user name and password as the authentication.
-In such a case you may avoid using basic auth, and [explicitly](https://github.com/RESTful-Drupal/restful/blob/7.x-1.x/modules/restful_example/plugins/restful/node/articles/1.2/articles__1_2.inc#L14-L16) declare the authentication providers that should be used.
+In such a case you may set the ``restful_skip_basic_auth`` to TRUE, in order to avoid using it.
+This will allow enabling and disabling the basic auth on different environments.

 ```bash
 # (Change username and password)